r-Techsupport/TechSupportBot/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md  # The documentation homepage.
+        Factoids/
             TestCases.md # This documents most of the test cases for the bot.
-        ...       # Other markdown pages, images and other files.